UM-KevinHe/surtvep/README.md

 Specifically, when the data under analysis include a number of binary covariates with near-zero variation (e.g., in the SEER prostate cancer data, only 0.6% of the 716,553 patients had their tumors regional to the lymph nodes), the associated observed information matrix of a Newton-type method may have its minimum eigenvalue close to zero with a large condition number.
 Inverting such a nearly singular matrix is numerically unstable and the corresponding Newton updates are likely to be conned within a small neighborhood of the initial value, causing the estimates to be far from the optimal solutions.
 However, our proposed Proximal-Newtown method could handle this problem quite well by adding (how to describe the edited Hessian matrix)

-## Installation

-You can install 'surtvep' via:

-    #Install the package, need to install the devtools packages:
-    install.packages("devtools")
-    require("remotes")
-    remotes::install_github("UM-KevinHe/surtvep", ref = "openmp")

-    #To install with Vignettes:
-    install.packages("devtools")
-    remotes::install_github("UM-KevinHe/surtvep", ref = "openmp", build_vignettes =T)

-We recommand to start with <a href="https://um-kevinhe.github.io/surtvep/index.html" target="_blank">tutorial</a>, which explains the general usage of the package in terms of preprocessing, model training, penalziation parameter selection and evalutaion procedure.

 ## Models:
 <table>